Protect Your Playground

 The focus of Protect Your Playground is to empower individuals in our community - from skiers and riders, to business owners and homeowners, even employees at the resort.
 As such, preference is given to projects submitted by individuals rather than 501(c)3 non-profit organizations.
-Please submit one application to Mt.
-Bachelor by clicking HERE.
+Please download the application and submit to Mt.
+Bachelor by April 9, 2017 by clicking HERE.

 I have a project that needs funding.
 Where do I begin?

 Make sure your project is in keeping with the mission to Protect Your Playground in the Central Oregon area.
 In other words, what is your project going to do to help the future of the environment/outdoor spaces in our local community?

 Carefully decide on your funding goals and ensure that they make sense.
 How is the money going to be used?
 It is helpful to be as specific as possible so the initial vetting committee understands that you have thought this through and you are not arbitrarily throwing a number out there.

 We welcome funding requests between $100 and $2,500* for projects that will serve to protect the environmental playgrounds that we love.